enolte/po/README.md

 | III    | in progress |
 | IV     | not started |

+(*04 May 2024*) Lagrange basis induction is in progress.
+All of the internals are implemented, with basic test coverage for some low-compute cases.
+More unit tests are coming, and probably some minor improvements to test organization.
+The docs for Lagrange need to be improved, too.
+Also, the solver is not conditioned in any way; this will probably have to change, depending upon further testing.

+Progress continues as time available.

+<details>
+<summary><h3>Previous updates</h3></summary>

 (*09 March 2024*) Moved Phase I and II details to separate docs in docs/ folder, because those are done.
 Added Phase IV, which essentially splits what was Phase III.
 Looking at doing induction next.
 The code is already written and tested.
 Just need to import it here.
 It's not a great topic for a self-contained mono-repo like this one, but it's interesting to do in the same repo anyway.
 It's essentially least-squares and subset iteration, in addition to multivariate polynomials.

-Progress continues as time available.

-<details>
-<summary><h3>Previous updates</h3></summary>

 (*23 January 2024*) It's been about 6 months since I've touched this repo, so moving some things to Phase IV, and marking Phase II as Done.
 Cleaned up the docs a bit, more of that coming next.
 Maybe need to add some examples, too.